nicday/turtle/README.md

 # Turtle
 [![Build Status](https://travis-ci.org/nicday/turtle.svg?branch=master)](https://travis-ci.org/nicday/turtle)

 Sea turtles have migrating vast oceans for centuries and now you can be be power and grace of a turtle migration for your mySQL database.

 ## Installation

 ```sh
 go get github.com/nicday/turtle
 ```

+## Configuration
+Turtle relies on your database connection details being present in your environment variables in order to preform the migrations.
+Turtle will try to autoload `.env` from the working directory, merging any variables found into the environment.

+Please see `.env.default` for an example `.env` file.

 ## Commands
 The `generate` command generates a new set of migration files with your chosen migration name.
 Once the files have been